Main Abdul Qadir Hoon: Plot

-Zareen initially refused the offer from Meera, but afterwards, poverty gets the better of Zareen, and for the sake of money she takes her offer.
-Zareen runs into Abdul Qadir while jogging one day, both meeting each other.
+Zareen initially turns down Meera's offer, but afterwards, poverty gets the better of Zareen, and for the sake of money she takes her offer.
+Zareen runs into Abdul Qadir while jogging one day.
 They go out a few times.
 Meanwhile, Pasha, Zareen's ex-husband, finds out about the plot and blackmail's Zareen into giving him money to stop him from telling Abdul Qadir.
-On Zareen's birthday, Abdul Qadir goes to Zareen's house, where Pasha is already there, the door stays open, as Abdul Qadir overhears the plan his mother has laid out.
+On Zareen's birthday, Abdul Qadir goes to Zareen's house, where Pasha is already there, through an open door, Abdul Qadir overhears the plan his mother has laid out.
 Pasha, at this time tries to rape Zareen, but Abdul Qadir steps in and protects Zareen.
 Abdul Qadir soon leaves the house.
-His mother now wants him to marry her best friends' daughter, who initially was going to marry Jawad, an old friend of Abdul Qadir, who had extremely ill mannered habits.
+His mother now wants him to marry her best friend's daughter, who initially was going to marry Jawad, an old friend of Abdul Qadir, who had extremely ill-mannered habits.
 Abdul Qadir notifies Meera's best friend about Jawad, and her daughter also catches Jawad in the presence of other girls.

 Then Meera's best friends daughter now wants to marry Abdul Qadir, but while all this is happening, Faiz, his friend abroad is sick, and his father wants Abdul Qadir to bring him back.
 Abdul Qadir leaves the house without greeting his mother, she thinks that he left because of her, and that he will never come back.
-Meera becomes sick and is hospitalised.
+Meera becomes sick and is hospitalized.
 When she returns from the hospital, the absence of Abdul Qadir dawns upon her.
-She slowly comes to love everything Abdul Qadir loved.
-She accepts the gardeners sons gift of sweets, which he wanted to give to Abdul Qadir because the gardeners son came first in his class.
+She slowly comes to love everything Abdul Qadir loves.
+She accepts the gardener's sons gift of sweets, which he wanted to give to Abdul Qadir because the gardener's son came first in his class.
 The son also wants to become a Muslim, after looking up to Abdul Qadir.
 Soon Zareen returns to her father, and finds out Meera is sick.
-She visits Meera's house, where they have an emotional moment and they hug each other.
+She visits Meera's house, where they have an emotional moment and hug each other.
 Meera slowly comes to realize the similarities between Zareen and Abdul Qadir.
 She soon develops a liking for her.
 Abdul Qadir returns to Pakistan after Faiz's death and finds out that Zareen is about to get married, he sadly agrees to go for the ceremony where it is revealed that the wedding is for Zareen and himself.
-After the wedding Abdul Qadir gives Zareen the ring in which he wanted to propose her years ago and then he tells her to call him Abdul Qadir instead of A.Q.
+After the wedding, Abdul Qadir gives Zareen the ring with which he wanted to propose to her years ago and then he tells her to call him Abdul Qadir instead of A.Q.